 (and some info on me, Keno)

 This station's stats are updated online every six to ten minutes (depending on internet speed), 24 hours a day.
 My first online weather station, an old Oregon Scientific unit, appeared on the interent in 1999, back when I lived in Manitou Sps, Co.
 At the time the station, which was an old-fashion wired station, reported to a different web site and consisted of 1 main web page.
 In early 2001 the page was transferred to my domain, keno.org, and became a true weather site containing many added pages of weather info.
 My site was then upgraded again in late 2001 when I purchased a new wireless Oregon Scientific internet weather station with added features.
 That same station began to collect data for Crestone, CO, in November, 2002, and it became Crestone's official weather station** in 2006.
-The new, current online station, which is made by Davis Instruments, started up in October of 2012.
+The new and latest current online station, which is made by Davis Instruments, started up in September of 2019.

 **The stats you see online are live and accurate.
 These readings are taken automatically by the Davis weather station every 3 seconds, then placed online and updated in the timeframe as noted above.
-However, the highs and lows that show on the site for the temperature readings are sometimes re-entered manually during the day with info that comes in from what is actually Crestone's official, government owned weather station (which is an off-line station), which is located in my back yard next to the online station.
+However, the highs and lows that show on the site for the temperature readings are sometimes re-entered manually during the day with info that comes in from what is actually Crestone's official, government owned weather station (which is an off-line station), which is located in my backyard next to the online station.
 Variations in readings of 1 or 2 degrees is common for different weather thermometers, so I do adjust the high and low readings generated from the online station to reflect the official readings from the government station.
 On many days no adjustments are needed since the two thermometers do read the same most of the time.

 I myself have been a weather buff since I was a boy growing up in New York.
 I hand-made my first

 weather station at the age of 10, after reading in a book how to go about building such a station.
 Then the following year my